xcui-templates/simple/README.md

 > The simplest possible Vue setup in a single HTML file

 > This template is Vue 2.0 compatible.
-For Vue 1.x please look at `1.0` branch.
+For Vue 1.x use this command: `vue init simple#1.0 my-project`

 ### Before You Start...